Cloud-Jas/DurableMultiAgents/README.md

 - To get the `SubscriptionId`, `ResourceGroup`, `DatabaseAccount`, `DatabaseId`, `TenantId`, you need to get the details from Azure Portal
 - To get the `PostmarkServerToken` and `FromMailAddress` you need to create an account in Postmark and get the token from there.
 FromMailAddress should be based on the domain you have registered in Postmark
 - To get the `cosmosDB__clientSecret`, `cosmosDB__tenantId`, `cosmosDB__clientId`, `cosmosDB__accountEndpoint` you need to create an Azure AD application and assign it with built-in Cosmos DB Data contributor role.
+- To get the `OpenAIEndpoint`, `OpenAIChatCompletionDeploymentName`, `OpenAITextEmbeddingGenerationDeploymentName` you need to create an Azure OpenAI service and create deployments for Chat Completion and Text Embedding Generation
 - Once you have all the details updated in the `local.settings.json` you can run the project

 # Steps to assign managed identity to Azure OpenAI Services